 She looks a bit startled, then gives me a deadpan look.
 “I am always serious,” she replies, and chuckles again.

 It’s true, she is quite serious.
 There are no outside passions, no mindless hours in front of the telly (“I’m a bit impatient these days”), nor any vices to speak of.
 “Actually, I don’t know if you call it a vice, but I can offer it to you: I like crime novels and thrillers, and science fiction,” she replies at last, noting my surprise that she doesn’t have a way to let off steam, given how intense her life used to be.
-(Sorry, we couldn’t really call that a vice.)
+(Sorry, we can’t really call that a vice.)
 “How do I have fun?
 I take a very long walk in the forest!
 That’s what we do,” laughs Margareta, leaving it unclear if ‘we’ are globalised technocrats or Swedes in general.

 Her secret, I suspect, is that she doesn’t dwell; not on people or places, and certainly not on the past.
 Does she regret not having kids, for instance? – but she shakes her head: “Maybe that’s my characteristic, that I don’t regret.
 I just try to change the future… Otherwise you spend a lot of time mulling over tiny things”.
 There was always something forthright, forward-looking, even reckless about her.
 “If an opportunity comes my way, I say ‘That’s interesting’ and I go for it”.
 Even before university, the girl from Boden spent a gap year in Patagonia (!) as tutor to the child of a Swedish family; later on, she upped and moved to Vietnam, working on the post-war rebuilding project.
 Throughout her life, despite her low-key style – or precisely because of it – she’s just ‘gone for it’, gotten on with things.
 What about being a woman in the 70s?
 Did she ever suffer discrimination?
 “Probably did,” she replies airily.
 “But I didn’t realise until I started thinking about it, frankly.”